The Most Underestimated Advantage for Church Growth

 5) Design a way to measure and track your system.

-This sounds like you following up on your follow up.
+This sounds like you are following up on your follow up.
 That’s exactly right!
 If you don’t keep track of your results, you will never know how well you are doing, or how you need to improve.

-Establish a simple way to record and measure your results.
 You can design your own simple measurement process and there are sophisticated church management systems to assist you.

-Strong and consistent follow up will make an amazing difference in your church!
+Strong and consistent follow up will make an amazing difference in your church.